 What is surrounding the project on the plot of land?

-Examples of how the external world and environment will affect the architecture design of a project:
+Examples of how the environment will affect the architecture design of a project:

 - Busy highway